Spencer Carbines Help John Buford’s Unmounted Cavalry Hold The High Ground

 This is a demonstration of the steps, and time, required to load and fire a musket.
 A Civil War soldier would be loading and firing faster than in this demonstration.

-In this video, the gentleman fires the Spencer three times.
+In the below video, the gentleman fires the Spencer three times.
 I don’t think he is particularly skilled or fast with his firing, but we’ll cut him some slack because as the video text indicates he may be doing some test firing after converting the rifle to centre-fire.
 You will notice that between the first and second shots he fumbles somewhat with the cocking.
 At the start, you will see him load a round into the magazine, which would hold seven rounds total.
 All seven rounds could be fired in under a minute.
-Confederates called the Spencers; "the damnyankee rifles you could load on Sunday and fire all week."
+Confederates called the Spencers; “the damnyankee rifles you could load on Sunday and fire all week.”

 Shooting an antique Spencer carbine